wasny0ps/Network-Notes/0x8 - Dynamic Routing/README.md

 ## RIP Versions

-There are three versions of routing information protocol: RIP Version1, RIP Version2, and RIPng.
+As time progressed, the class structure of the network could not meet the need and the subnet system was started.
+For this reason, three versions of routing information protocol were born: RIP Version1, RIP Version2, and RIPng.

 |RIPv1|RIPv2|RIPng|
 |-|-|-|